 Supplies for making fuzzy bunny slippers from recycled felted sweaters:

-- Kathy’s free bunny slipper pattern (PDF)
+- Kathy’s free bunny slipper sewing pattern for children (PDF)

-- One felted wool sweater (mine was an old green 100% wool sweater)
+- One felted wool sweater (mine was an old green 100% wool sweater) or you can substitute fleece

 - One piece of cream wool felt